Malcolm206/dsc-chi-warmup-morse-code/README.md

 # Decode Morse Code

-This morning we will be writing a function to translate a poem that has been encoded with morse code.
+Today we will be writing a function to translate a poem that has been encoded with morse code.

 ![](https://media.giphy.com/media/4AUH1t6ccRfhe/giphy.gif)